Subscribie/subscribie/docs/content/en/docs/Tasks/charge-subscribers-on-an-ad-hoc-basis.md

 date: 2022-04-14
 weight: 5
 description: >
-  How to Charge Subscribers on an Ad-hoc Basis.
+  Learn how to create an Ad-hoc charge to your subscribers at any time.
 ---